Avid conform

 Avid conform workflow problems

-Some of the conforming problems that I have encountered throughout my filmmaking career include:
+Some of the conforming problems I have encountered throughout my career include:

-- Incompatibility or licencing issues of visual effects used
+• Incompatibility or licensing issues with visual effects

-- File paths connecting to media being too long
+• File paths to media being too long

-- Naming conventions not adhered to and non-standard characters used in file names
+• Naming conventions not followed and non-standard characters used in file names

-- Raster size and frame rate compatibility issues
+• Raster size and frame rate compatibility problems

-The interesting thing about many complex Avid conforms is that they generally throw up a series of new and sometimes unique problems to overcome.
-For me, this is one of the reasons I have always enjoyed the challenge of working on them.
+What I find interesting about complex Avid conforms is that they tend to generate a fresh set of problems to solve each time.
+For me, that is one of the main reasons I have always enjoyed working on them.

 Links to helpful post-production articles